 Optimum First Mortgage has originated more than 20,000 loans, and in most of those cases, the lender didn’t charge an origination fee.
 Another key benefit is the lender’s Lifetime Rate Protection Guarantee: If you obtain your mortgage with the lender, you can refinance it if mortgage rates in California improve with no closing costs.
 Optimum First has a stellar track record with borrowers, too: Ninety-nine percent say they’d recommend the lender to others.

 LowRates.com is owned and operated by Sun West Mortgage.
-Although the lender charges a $1,495 origination fee, it also offers down payment assistance to eligible borrowers.
+Among its benefits, the lender offers down payment assistance to eligible borrowers.
 The biggest perk here is timing: The lender can get to closing in as little as 20 days.
 If you’re looking to buy a home in California, this might be the route to moving into that new pad even faster.

 Last year, Homefinity — an affiliate of Fairway Independent Mortgage Corporation — closed nearly $2 billion in loans, so you’ll be getting a very experienced team to help with your mortgage in California.
 That experience helps the lender work quickly, too: Underwriting takes less than 72 hours, and most loans are closed within 30 days.
 The lender has also earned rave reviews from borrowers, with 98 percent saying they’d recommend Homefinity to others.